pasadyaguy/bs-material-autocomplete/README.md

 Add the autocomplete control using the selector `<bs-material-autocomplete>`.

-You must use the following interface.
-You import this from the library. `import { BsSearchInfo } from '@smithbrianscott/bs-material-autocomplete/lib/search-info';`
+You must use the following class.
+You can import this from the library. <br>`import { BsSearchInfo } from '@smithbrianscott/bs-material-autocomplete/lib/bs-search-info';`

 ```typescript
 export class BsSearchInfo {